nvhieu1978/plutus-pioneer-program/docs/week2.rst

       mkValidator :: Data -> Data -> Data -> ()
       mkValidator _ r _

-We can now reference the redeemer as *r* in the code.

-Let's say that we expect the redeemer to be I 42.
-If so, validation passes.
-If not, we fail with an error message.
+Let's say that we want validation to pass if the redeemer is ``I 42``.

 .. code:: haskell